-The Inspector uses a two-inch Geiger tube, commonly called a "pancake tube."
-On the back of the Inspector, the screen is called the window.
-See illustration 4.
+The Inspector+ uses a two-inch Geiger tube, commonly called a "pancake tube."
+On the back of the Inspector+, the screen is called the window.
+See Figure 4.
 It allows alpha and low-energy beta and gamma radiation, which cannot get through the plastic case, to penetrate the mica surface of the tube.
-The small radiation symbol (7) on the front label indicates the center of the Geiger tube.
+The small radiation symbol (Figure 1 (7)) on the front label indicates the center of the Geiger tube .